 A child with a risk for NF 2, because of a first-degree relative affected with the disorder, should undergo evaluation by an audiologist, followed up with a head magnetic resonance imaging (MRI) if any abnormalities.
 A child diagnosed with NF2 requires at least an MRI of the brain by adolescence.

-In patients with NF1, there is also an increase in the incidence of pheochromocytoma, rhabdomyosarcoma, leukemia and Wilms tumor, compared with the general population.
-Due to increased risk for scoliosis, patients should have yearly screening.
+In patients with NF1, there is also an increase in the incidence of pheochromocytoma, rhabdomyosarcoma, leukemia, and Wilms tumor, compared with the general population.
+Due to increased risk for scoliosis, patients should have a yearly screening.

 In NF2, the need for treatment is only if the tumors become symptomatic, and the treatment of choice would be surgery.

 For TSC, it is very important as well to identify the disorder early, especially if the patient develops infantile spasms or seizures because those warrant timely instauration of treatment.
 The goal is to avoid intractable seizures and to prevent severe cognitive impairment.
 Follow up of patients with TSC is mostly about surveillance and treatment of complications.
 The recommendation is to do a brain MRI and kidney imaging every 1-3 years.
 In case of signs or symptoms of increased intracranial pressure, one must suspect an obstruction of the foramen of Monro by a subependymal giant cell astrocytoma.
 Brain images are to be performed immediately, with referral to neurosurgery for further management.

 Neurocutaneous syndromes include a wide variety of diagnoses and differential diagnoses: